backstitch/backstitch.github.io/_drafts/add_ons.md

 [Top](#Top)<br />
 ## Directory

-The Directory plugin allows you to create a directory of links and contacts to appear either as the first result card on your topic page or as the banner of your topic.
+The Directory plugin allows you to create a directory of links and contacts to appear either as the first result card on or as the banner of your topic.
 This directory can contain links that are important to your business or contacts that are imperative for your customers or team members.

 You can add this plugin by *clicking* the **Directory** plugin located in the Available Plugins window.

 <div class="full zoomable"><img src="/images/plugins/directory_plugin_0.png"></div>

-This will bring you to the Directory plugin manager, where you can add and remove links and style the directory however you see fit.
+This will bring you to the Directory plugin manager, where you can add and remove links and style the directory to meet your needs.

-The **Links** tab allows you to add and remove any links that appear in your directory.
-It's very simple, just give your link a display name and either a URL or a phone number.
+The **Links** tab allows you to add and remove links in your directory.
+It's very simple, just give your link a display name and a URL or phone number.

 <div class="full zoomable"><img src="/images/plugins/directory_plugin_1.png"></div>

 The **Theme** tab allows you to customize the appearance of your directory.
-You can give it a name, choose whether it appears as a result card or in the top banner, choose the link color and font-family, and choose the background (whether it's a color or a background image, which you can upload).
+You can give it a name, choose whether it appears as a result card or in the banner, choose the link color and font-family, and choose the background (whether it's a color or an uploaded image).

 <div class="full zoomable"><img src="/images/plugins/directory_plugin_2.png"></div>